-Full engagement in mandatory activities, including attendance, is a core principle promoting the professional development of health care professions students and is in line with the expectations for students as they mature into fully-functioning, independent health care providers.
-In accordance with this philosophy, all students are expected to adhere to the following policies
+Full engagement in mandatory activities, including attendance and arriving on time, are core principles that promote the professional development of healthcare professions students.
+This aligns with the expectations for scholars as they mature into fully-functioning, independent healthcare providers.
+In accordance with this philosophy, all Pathway Scholars are expected to adhere to the following attendance and participation guidelines.
+Your participation in this pathway program is a privilege.
+You were selected from a highly selective application process.
+Your participation and professionalism are mandatory.